nartc/mapper/docs-site/docs/mapping-configuration/custom-type-converter.md

 ## Limitations

 - Custom Type Converters are currently available **only** to `mapInitialize` aka same property names with different types.
 For the above example, AutoMapper does nothing when it encounters a `String` and a `Number` if `forMember` is used.
-- Custom Type Converters only works with Primitive types at the moment aka `String`, `Number`, `Boolean`, and `Date`.
 - Due to a Reflection limitation, if you use [TypeScript _lookup types_ (or _indexed access types_)](https://www.typescriptlang.org/docs/handbook/2/indexed-access-types.html) on either source or destination class fields, the type converter won't work unless you explicity write the target type in `@AutoMap()`.
 For instance, this will work:

 ```ts
 // ...
 @AutoMap({ typeFn: () => String })
 value: IFoo['str']`
 ```

 in which `interface IFoo { str: string }`